rumps/core/README.md

 - `rump:watch` will build all assets once from source to destination, then monitor for changes and update destination as needed.
 Rump modules will add to this task. (scripts, styles, etc.)
+- `rump:watch:setup` is used to set up for tasks that build continuously, such as `rump:watch` and `rump:test:watch`.
+This is typically used internally and has no effect by itself.
 - `rump:clean` will clean the contents of destination.
 This is invoked when running the build or watch task.
 The destination should be considered volatile since files on source may be removed.
 - `rump:info` will display information on this and other Rump modules in a readable format.
+- `rump:info:core` will display information on the core module, including the current environment set.
-- `rump:test` will run tests.
+- `rump:test` will run all tests once.
+Rump modules will add to this task.
+  (scripts, etc.)
+- `rump:test:watch` will run tests continuously, useful for things like TDD.
   Rump modules will add to this task. (scripts, etc.)

 ### `rump.configure(options)`
 Redefine options for Rump and Rump modules to follow.
 Read the documentation